dfirebaugh/turtle/README.md

 SPRITE(i) -- renders a sprite at index n of a cart's sprite memory -- shorthand: SPR(i) UID() -- generate a unique id
 FPS() -- render FPS info
-PALLETTE() -- render the pallette
+PRINTAT(string, x, y, color) -- print some text to the screen PALLETTE() -- render the pallette
 ```